 - Add hot (not boiling) water and whisk briskly until powder is all dissolved.
 This prevents the tea from having lumps in it so do not skip.
 The green tea paste should be smooth and foamy.
 I use a frother but you can also use a small regular whisk or chasen (bamboo whisk used for Japanese tea ceremony).

 - Add milk and sugar in a small saucepan.
 Heat the milk over medium heat until small bubbles start to appear around the edge of the saucepan.
 Do not bring the milk to full boil.
 Turn off the heat.
 (Or use cold milk for iced latte)

 - Froth the milk until foamy, about 10 seconds with a frother.
 If you don’t have a frother, you can skip.

-- Add the hot milk and foam in the cup and dust the green tea powder on the top.
+- Pour the hot milk and foam into your mug and dust the green tea powder on the top.
 (Add ice for an extra cold iced latte).